Select City

 24*7 Patient Support

-The decision of cataract surgery is typically made by an ophthalmologist based on the person’s symptoms, visual impairment, and the impact of cataracts on their daily activities and quality of life.
+The decision of laser cataract surgery is typically made by an ophthalmologist based on the person’s symptoms, visual impairment, and the impact of cataracts on their daily activities and quality of life.
 While each case is unique, certain criteria help decide if someone is a suitable candidate for cataract surgery.
 These criteria include:

-What Are The Benefits Of Cataract Surgery?
+What Are The Benefits Of Laser Cataract Surgery?

 How To Prepare For Cataract Surgery?